hashyyyyeryjrjej/rad-lua-fsm/README.md

 # lua-fsm

-Finite state machine for personal use\n
+Finite state machine for personal use

 Insert 'State' and 'Group' inside the main FSM module